labanskoller/hackeriet_blog/_posts/2020-05-23-packaging-rust-part-II.md

 ---
 ![rusty-steel](/images/stainless_steel_iron_metal_rusty_weathered.jpeg)

-Lets do another dive into packaging Rust for Debian with a slightly more complicated example.
+Let's do another dive into packaging Rust for Debian with a slightly more complicated example.

-One great tool in the packagers toolbox is [cargo-debstatus](https://crates.io/crates/cargo-debstatus).
+One great tool in the packager's toolbox is [cargo-debstatus](https://crates.io/crates/cargo-debstatus).
-By running it in the root of your crate you will get a list of your dependencies, together with information regarding it's packaging status in Debian.
+By running it in the root of your crate you will get a list of your dependencies, together with information regarding its packaging status in Debian.

-For `ripasso` a part of the tree looks like this at the time of writing, `ripasso` depends on `gpgme` which depends on a number of other Rust libraries (and a number of native ones, that isn't shown here).
+For `ripasso` a part of the tree looks like below at the time of writing. `ripasso` depends on `gpgme` which depends on a number of other Rust libraries (and a number of native ones which aren't shown here).
 ```
 ├── gpgme v0.9.2
 │   ├── bitflags v1.2.1 (in debian)